ebzzry/ebzzry.github.io/src/en/nix.md

     nix.useSandbox = true;

-If you’re using another GNU/Linux system, or macOS, add the following to `/etc/nix/nix.conf`:
+If you’re using another Linux system, or macOS, add the following to `/etc/nix/nix.conf`:

     build-use-sandbox = relaxed